Broker (2022 film): Critical response

-Ella Kemp of IndieWire graded the film as A- and wrote, "The execution of this premise is, somehow, miraculous in its sensitivity, asking questions about issues of ethics, of choice, of money, and murder, and family, and how to find love in all this sorry mess."
+Ella Kemp of IndieWire graded the film as A− and wrote, "The execution of this premise is, somehow, miraculous in its sensitivity, asking questions about issues of ethics, of choice, of money, and murder, and family, and how to find love in all this sorry mess."

 Writing for The Hollywood Reporter, David Rooney praised the actors' performances and Kore-eda's direction, saying, "much of this might have been formulaic in less artful hands, but Kore-eda has an unfaltering lightness of touch, a way of injecting emotional veracity and spontaneity into every moment."

-Nicholas Barber of BBC rated the film with five stars out of five and called it, "One of the year's most delightful films."
+Nicholas Barber of the BBC rated the film five stars out of five and called it "one of the year's most delightful films."

-Tim Robey of Telegraph.co.uk rated the film with two stars out of five and stated, "Anaemic and maudlin by turns, this may be the Cannes competition's biggest disappointment."
+Tim Robey of The Telegraph rated the film two stars out of five and stated, "Anaemic and maudlin by turns, this may be the Cannes competition's biggest disappointment."

 Accolades

 Broker was selected to compete for Palme d'Or and won the Ecumenical Jury Award at the 2022 Cannes Film Festival.
 Song Kang-ho became the first South Korean actor to win Best Actor in the Cannes Film Festival history.
 The film was selected in CineMasters competition section at Munich Film Festival, where it won the Best International Film award.